 Once you’ve become comfortable with reading books aimed at younger children, consider looking into books aimed at older children and young adults.
 Series of books aimed at older elementary age children include 角川つばさ文庫 (kadokawatsubasa bunko) – these usually come with furigana over kanji used and are intended to be easy to read.
 A wide range of books are published under this label, including adapted versions of classic Japanese literature, foreign books/ films and original stories.

-When tackling longer texts for the first time, consider reading translations of stories you are already familiar with to avoid getting overwhelmed with too much information.
+When tackling longer texts for the first time, consider reading translations of stories you are already familiar with to avoid getting overwhelmed with too much new information.
 For example, the whole of the Harry Potter book series is available on the UK Amazon Kindle Store in Japanese.

 Just remember to read stuff you enjoy in Japanese